ombori/grid-docs/demo/flappy-bird.md

 Once you've cloned the source to your machine you'll notice there are 2 directories. `mobileapp` and `screenapp`.
 The `screenapp` directory is the game itself, adjusted to work with a remote device, deployed as a ReactJS Application.
 The `mobileapp` directory is a simple mobile (web-based) screen application that communicates with the game.
 Let's go into details about both of them.

 ### Screen App
 The Screen App, or the game, is built using React.
-If you take a look inside the `src` directory you will find all relevant conde in `App.tsx`.
+If you take a look inside the `src` directory you will find all relevant code in `App.tsx`.
 Let's break it down

-First, we're using several hooks from the Ombori Grid Platform
+First, we're using several hooks from the Grid Platform

 ```javascript
 import { useSettings } from '@ombori/ga-settings';